Center for medical Image Analysis & Navigation (CIAN)

 We perform research on novel segmentation and image registration techniques with a strong focus on developing approaches that are mathematically well-founded and have a concrete clinical application.

-Co-Heads of Planning & Navigation
+Planning & Navigation

 Our research is dedicated to the development of innovative technologies in order to safely plan, track and control the surgical interventions of a Minimally Invasive Robot-Assisted Computer-guided LaserosteostomE (MIRACLE).